 This course offers a possibility for an online exchange on project management practices.

 The next Q & A online session will be about Interreg projects before submission (idea generation and project development).
-It will take place on 24 October 2019 at 10 am CET.
+It will take place in 2020 (specific date tbc).